 As part of this year’s conference, Blackboard will host a panel discussion on edtech as a driving force of global education.
 As stated in the press release for the conference, “The panel discussion that will aim to shed light on the current and future role of technology in promoting better education for everyone.”
-Moderated by Anne McElvoy, Senior Editor of the Economist, panelists will include Professor Berit Kjeldstad, Head of Education Quality Division at the Norwegian University of Science and Technology (NTNU); Dr. Thierry Koscielniak, Vice Chief Digital Officer, Conservatoire National des Arts et Métiers (Le Cnam) based in Paris, France; Professor Neil Morris, Chair of Educational Technology, Innovation and Change in the School of Education and Director of Digital Learning at the University of Leeds, United Kingdom; and Professor Richard Reece, the Associate Vice-President for Teaching, Learning and Students at the University of Manchester.
+Moderated by Anne McElvoy from the Economist, panelists will include Berit Kjeldstad from the Norwegian University of Science and Technology (NTNU); Dr. Thierry Koscielniak from the Conservatoire National des Arts et Métiers (Le Cnam) in Paris and others.

-Alongside the main Blackboard event, several related events will take place on April 9th and 10th, including DevCon 2018 (a meeting aimed at developers and system administrators); Academic Adoption Day (a meet up designed to explore and evaluate key pedagogical practices); and eTeacher (a workshop that offers a “deep dive into Blackboard’s Digital Teaching & Learning certification programme”).
+Alongside the main Blackboard event, several related events will take place on April 9th and 10th, including DevCon 2018; Academic Adoption Day (a meet up designed to explore and evaluate key pedagogical practices); and eTeacher.

 Founded back in 1997, Blackboard Inc. is one of the oldest edtech companies in the world.
 The company designs learning and education software for the higher education, K-12, professional, and corporate markets.
 The company is based in Washington, D.C. but has offices in Europe, Asia, and Australia.
 Blackboard Inc. is currently valued at $350M.
 Despite facing increased competition, especially in the higher education space, from newer companies such as Instructure, Blackboard Inc. continues to dominate the market, edging out Instructure’s Canvas platform as well as several smaller players including Moodle and Desire2Learn.